Bockenheimer Depot

-The Bockenheimer Depot is a former tram depot and main workshop of the Straßenbahn Frankfurt am Main, built around 1900.
-It is located in the Bockenheim quarter of Frankfurt.
+The Bockenheimer Depot is a former tram depot and main workshop of the Straßenbahn Frankfurt am Main.
+It was built around 1900 and is located in the Bockenheim quarter of Frankfurt.
 A listed monument, it now serves as a theatre venue of the Städtische Bühnen Frankfurt, mostly for Baroque and contemporary opera.

 History

 Before 1900, a wooden hall existed here for the cars of the horse-drawn trams.
 Since it was not suitable for the new electric trams, it was demolished in 1900 and replaced by the current building, with an added wooden structure to house the main workshop for the trams (Hauptwerkstatt).

-While Frankfurt was badly damaged by bombing in 1944, the main hall suffered only minor damage.
-After the war, the hall became too small for growing traffic.
+While Frankfurt was badly damaged by the bombing in 1944, the main hall suffered only minor damage.
+After the war, the hall became too small for the growing traffic.
 The depot function was discontinued on 6 February 1966, and all facilities were then used for the workshop.
 In October 1978, a new depot was opened in Praunheim, while the old depot was closed.
 In 1979, the Depot was listed as a historic industrial monument (Industriedenkmal), as one of the first in the Rhein-Main area.

 The tram tracks remained until about 1986.
 All supporting structures were then demolished to make room for parking lots.
 The hall was occasionally used for events, such as performances of the Circus Roncalli in 1986.
 When the opera house was damaged by fire in November 1987, the Frankfurt Opera began to use the play theatre, and a new venue was needed for plays.
 In 1988, the Bockenheimer Depot was rebuilt as a theatre, designed by Klaus Peter Heinrici.
 An adjacent building was erected as a steel construction, and a square created in front of the historic hall.